 Energy Efficiency in UF Buildings

 FS has had a program in place for several years to reduce energy consumption by re-commissioning buildings, retrofitting the chilled water loops and replacing lighting systems.
 Additionally, they schedule temperature set-backs for the heating, ventilating and air conditioning (HVAC) systems in buildings when they are unoccupied.
-Building setback programs are also in full effect during the holiday season.
+These building temperature setback programs are also in full effect during the holiday season.

 The most energy intensive spaces on campus are research laboratories.
 Fume hoods are big energy hogs and much of the equipment used in research is also energy intensive.
-We are working to develop a program to help researchers curb some of this energy use through behavior.
+The Office of Sustainability is working with campus stakeholders to develop a program to help researchers curb some of this energy use through behavior.

 In 2011, the O’Connell Center Parking garage was retrofitted with Induction lighting.
 Induction is fluorescent lighting without any electrodes or electrical connections to the inside of the tube, meaning the energy is transferred via an inductive coil.
 Since there are no electrodes, there is very little degradation by turning on and off the lights like traditional fluorescent lighting, so these lights are rated to last 100,000 hours.